 As such Di Tan Tang is used by TCM practitioners to treat two different patterns which we describe below.

-Again it wouldn't be correct to say "Di Tan Tang treats cerebrovascular accident" for instance.
+But before we delve into these patterns it is worth mentioning that they're often associated with the condition "cerebrovascular accident".
+Again it wouldn't be correct to say "Di Tan Tang treats cerebrovascular accident".
 Rather, Di Tan Tang is used to treat patterns that are sometimes the root cause behind cerebrovascular accident.

 Now let's look at the two patterns commonly treated with Di Tan Tang.